Yun-Seo1/Open-World/README.md

 # "Open World" submod for Monika After Story:
 This mod allows you to take Monika back into her world after she deleted everything at the end of **Doki Doki Literature Club**.
 Not only that but you can click certain things in the environment and she'll take a look at it.
 However, because of her deletion, some corruption and some bugs will appear as you explore the world with her

+# Update v0.0.2 (8/18 maybe)
+Additions:
+New talks
+New clickables
+1 secret event
+Reworks:
+Persistent button will have a soft and hard reset
+Removed:
+Warning when opening the mod
+Planned:
+Unhard code images/sprites and files
+Add Auto update submod compatibility
+3 New areas (each with intros)

 # BETA TEST:
 This is just a beta test and everything is subject to change